Didi1081/Psychic_Interactive_Testing/README.md

 ## User Guide
 Here's how it works:

 - You have an initial form where you must type in a random letter and then hit the submit button.
-You have 10 guesses which count down under ```guesses left```.
-Your guesses are also tracked.
+You have 10 guesses which count down under ```Guesses Left``` section.
+Your wrong guesses are also tracked.

 ![](ss1.png)
 ![](ss3.png)